yyjhao/markmon/README.md

 and sends out converted html segments via socket.io once there's an update.

 The frontend then diff the current DOM tree and the new DOM tree and apply a series of insertions and deletions to update the DOM tree.
-Then in runs Mathjax render on DOM nodes that are inserted.
-Also the frontend will scroll to the last pointer where the document is edited.
+Then it runs Mathjax render only on DOM nodes that are inserted.
+So in general the DOM update and Mathjax rendering should be fast.

 ## Issues